CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block OPS.1.1.3 Patch and Change Management.md

  A low priority change is desired, but has time until a suitable opportunity arises (eg, a follow-up version or scheduled maintenance).
 The classification, which is composed of priority and category, determines how the change request is processed further and thus describes how significant the planned change is.

-Priorities are assigned by the change manager for a change and are divided into different levels, whereby the security management should be given a right of objection against too low or wrong prioritization.
+Priorities are assigned by the change manager for a change and are divided into different levels, whereby the security management should have a right of objection against too low or wrong prioritization.
 For example, the following priority levels can be assigned by change management:

 * high priority:
 This priority describes z.
 A change due to a serious malfunction or is related to other urgent activities.
 This change will be given top priority in the allocation of resources for testing and execution at the next session of the CAB.